 Do strength, balance, and stretching activities.

-Including a variety of activities in your routine can make it easier to do everyday activities.
+Doing different types of physical activity can make it easier to do everyday activities.
 That's why it's important to:

 - Do muscle-strengthening activities 2 or more days a week